A handful of frequently asked questions and answers about wedding photography and my work.

 I keep images in my digital archive backed up on multiple drives offline and online as long as I can maintain this system, which is not forever but hopefully for decades.

 If you would like a number of portraits to be taken, then I’ll be delighted to capture them for you.
 At a time that suits your itinerary, we can steal away from the reception for a breath of fresh air.
 While you enjoy your very first private moments together as a wedded couple, I’ll discreetly take a few shots.
-I prefer this portrait method to taking more formally posed photos to encapsulate the moment and your feelings in a natural way.

 If your wedding is going to take place far from Edinburgh, I may require accommodation for the evening before the wedding to make sure I don't get held up by the traffic on my way to the wedding on the day.